slimgroup/InvertibleNetworks.jl/docs/src/index.md

 ## Installation

-To install this package you can either directly install it from its url
+To install this package you can either directly install it from its url:

 ```julia